Skip to main content

 Published

 Kong, Y. & Ding, H. (2024).
-Taxonomy, challenges, and opportunities of social profiling: How to survive in the new era of AI-assisted recruiting technologies.
+Tools, Potential, and Pitfalls of Social Media Screening: Social Profiling in the Era of AI-Assisted Recruiting.
 Journal of Business and Technical Communication.
-1-33.
-(Lead article)
+38.1, 33-65.

 Ding, H., Men, R., & Troyer, L. Technological Influences on Culture: From the internet to big data and AI.
 Ed.
 Keyton, Joann.
 Culture 2.0.